 Climbing Ants are a real problem for gardeners.
-Ants often keep climbing and plants look miserable and confused that ants might be eating plants.
+Ants often keep climbing, and plants look miserable and confused, as if ants might be eating them.
 This is not actually true.

 Ants do not trouble your plants.
-They often bring mealybugs or spread the same from other plants, which are harmful for your plants.
-The opposite is also true, ants come to your plants when mealy bugs are there.
-So, primarily, check for mealy bugs.
+They often bring mealybugs or spread them from other plants, which are harmful to your plants.
+The opposite is also true: ants come to your plants when mealybugs are there.
+So, primarily, check for mealybugs.

-From our gardening community, we took advice from expert gardeners who advised real and practical ways to get rid of ants in the garden.
+From our gardening community, we took advice from expert gardeners from the best plant app in India who advised real and practical ways to get rid of ants in the garden.

-According to Gardening Expert Rajesh Saxena here are few self tried and effective solution to save our plants from ants
+According to Gardening Expert Rajesh Saxena, here are a few self-tried and effective solutions to save our plants from ants

-Take 200 ml water + take 10 ml liquid handwash (any brand like Vim, Prill etc) – mix very well.
-Spray well to the plant and clean properly.
-Don’t forget to repeat alternate days, once a week – depending on how many ants there are.
+Take 200 ml water + take 10 ml liquid handwash (any brand like Vim, Prill, etc) – mix very well.
+Spray well on the plant and clean properly.
+Don’t forget to repeat every alternate day, once a week – depending on how many ants there are.

-Another effective and natural way is – to take long/lavang/cloves about 30 gm and add in 100ml water.
+Another effective and natural way is to take long/lavang/cloves about 30 gm and add in 100ml water.
 Keep overnight.
-Next day morning before sunrise spray well on the effective area.
+Next day morning before sunrise, spray well on the affected area.

-Always use any spray before sunrise or post-sunset and never use it during harsh sunlight
+Always use any spray before sunrise or post-sunset, and never use it during harsh sunlight.t

-“Ants also when organic matters like bone meal, and fishmeal are mixed in soil.
+“Ants occur so when organic matter like bone meal and fishmeal are mixed in soil.
 They also help indicate some pest attacks there.
 They eat and finish the eggs of many pests.
-So some extent is helpful the main problem with them is that they do harvesting of mealybug as they get honey due from them and mealybug is difficult to remove” says Tarun Shukla who has been gardening for over 30 years.
+So, to some extent, it is helpful; the main problem with them is that they do harvesting of mealybugs, ug as they get honeydew from them, and mealybugs are difficult to remove,” says Tarun Shukla, who has been gardening for over 30 years.

-Also, you may dig a little 2 inches of soil of the pot/soil around the ground to destroy the nest so that ants can not dwell there. you should repeat it once a week.
+Also, you may dig a little 2 inches of soil off the pot/soil around the ground to destroy the nest so that ants can not dwell there.
+You should repeat it once a week.

-Let us not kill the ants and use the above ways – any of them and repeat after a weak or so according to the seriousness of the ant problem in your garden.
-Get rid of ants naturally and use any one process not all at one go, please.
+Let us not kill the ants and use the above ways – any of them and repeat after a week or so, according to the seriousness of the ant problem in your garden.
+Get rid of ants naturally and use any one process, not at once, please.

 1. Why do I see ants on plants in my garden?